Nikki Haley moves back to SC, fuels political speculation

 “No, I’m not running in 2020” for president, she also added.

-But the sudden announcement rattled some in the White House, who openly speculated the timing, just ahead of the midterm elections, was meant to preserve the ambassador’s own political future.
+But the sudden announcement rattled some in the White House, who openly speculated the timing, just ahead of the midterm elections, was meant to preserve Haley’s political future.
 Trump said at the time the departure had been in the works for about six months, a timeline that coincided with a high-profile spat between Haley and the White House, when she drew the president’s ire for previewing in a television appearance the administration’s planned imposition of a new round of sanctions on Russia.

 When the sanctions never materialized, White House officials said the plans had changed without Haley being briefed, and top economic adviser Larry Kudlow suggested Haley was confused.